Oatmeal Cake

 1. Remove the pan from the heat.
 Add vanilla, nuts, and coconut.
 Stir to combine.

-2. Pour the frosting over the cake while it is hot.
+2. Pour this topping over the cake while still hot.

 slice of oatmeal cake with coconut pecan frosting on a plate.